Travel Guide to Sofia Bulgaria

 Sirene po Shopski is a dish made from a white cheese (like a mild Feta) that is mixed with eggs, tomatoes, and green peppers and then baked in a clay pot.
 This dish is a Bulgarian specialty that is served in many traditional restaurants.

 If you are daring, try Hunting Park.
-This restaurant's menu is focused on local game.
-Depending on the season, you'll find deer, wild boar, or other wild game cooked to perfection.
+This restaurant’s menu is focused on local games.
+Depending on the season, you’ll find deer, wild boar, or other wild game cooked to perfection.

 For traditional Bulgarian fare, head to Mechata Dupka.
-The chef cooks all of his foods in the classic manner.
+The chef cooks all of his foods in a classic manner.
 Meals are incredible and cost little.

 Sofia is the greatest city to fit if you are looking for plenty to do once the sun goes down.
 There is a huge variety of dance clubs, bars, and theatres to suit varying tastes and ages.
 The drinking age in Bulgaria is 16, so expect a younger crowd when you are in the clubs.

 Club and bar selections tend to change hands quickly, so be sure you check the guidebooks when you get to town to see what is currently popular.

 Apartamento is a semi-private club located in a 19th-century mansion.
 To gain entry, you must ring the bell and request entrance.
 Inside the door is a dimly lit staircase that leads to a number of rooms, much like apartments, and in each room a different activity is held.
 There are rooms for dancing, chess rooms, tobacco/smoking rooms, and even a small cinema.

 For live music, head to Backstage or Bourbon Street.
 Backstage offers live shows regularly.
 The music style at Backstage varies from day today.
 Jazz and Blues are the norm at Bourbon Street.